-We Represent Injured maritime employees who work aboard Ships Oil Rigs Dredges Towboats and Barges.
+We Represent Injured maritime employees.
+The crew who work aboard Ships Oil Rigs Dredges Towboats and Barges.
 Every Seafarer or inland river maritime worker who resides in Florida especially near the Treasure Coast is our potential client.
 We know maritime law and we know it's dangerous where you work because you work aboard ships or towboats on the ocean or Gulf of Mexico and on inland rivers and intracoastal waterways aboard a steel vessels.

 A Jones Act Seaman is your legal status when injured on the job aboard ship and this status provides you with multiple rights and benefits.
 Be careful you can waive these rights and benefits contact us for a free explanation of your rights and benefits when injured on the job.

 If you receive an injury aboard a vessel your best choice for medical care is where your home is located.
 This is not a workers' compensation injury where you are forced to accept care from company insurance doctors.
 You have a maritime law federal Jones Act injury claim and you can choose your own doctor and where you receive medical care including the hospital or clinic.
 The choice of doctor belongs to the Jones Act seaman.
 It is your right under the law to receive medical care and recuperate at home.
 When your doctor declares that you have reached maximum medical improvement your daily living expense payments (maintenance) ends.
 There are many medical centers here on the east coast of Florida.
 In our case the Treasure Coast.
 We can help you get started and we are committed to you receiving the finest medical care available and adequate maintenance from your employer while you recuperate.
 Your Jones Act seaman status entitles you to it.
 We take your case very seriously and the honor of representing you.
 Call us or Contact us.